-2.4.3.3.3 On April 2, 2017, the Commissioner published a draft amendment to the Consolidated Circular - Section 6, Part 3 - Long-term Care Insurance.
-The draft amendment proposes that the agreement period between insurance companies and HMOs with respect to the drawing up of long-term care plans for HMO members can be longer than 8 years or may be prepared under conditions other than those set out in the circular if so approved by the Commissioner; it also postpones the date of entering into force of the provision whereby during the policy period, insurance companies will bear at least 20% of the insurance risk inherent in the plan to January 1, 2019.
+2.4.3.3.4 On April 2, 2017, the Commissioner published a draft amendment to the Consolidated Circular - Section 6, Part 3 - Long-term Care Insurance.
+The draft amendment proposes that the agreement period between insurance companies and HMOs with respect to the drawing up of long-term care plans for HMO members can be longer than 8 years or may be prepared under conditions other than those set out in the circular, if they are approved by the Commissioner; it also postpones to January 1, 2019 the date of entering into force of the provision whereby during the policy period, insurance companies will bear at least 20% of the insurance risk inherent in the plan.